 You’ll also want to put a drop cloth down to protect your floors while you work.

-I Use Old Finishes Exterior Gel Stain on Doors
+I Use Old Masters Exterior Gel Stain on Doors

 Be sure to follow the product guidelines and instructions for whichever gel stain you decide to use.